hadzice24/TravelTide-project/README.md

    - Categories based on age, trip frequency, and family status

 4. **Perk Assignment**
-   - Created visuals in Tableau to find traveler patterns
+   - Created visuals in Tableau to find traveler insights and patterns
+   - EDA in SQL to find insights
    - Matched reward to each group’s top travel need

 5. **Insights & Report**